HVAC system freezing up

 Frequently Asked Questions

-Symptoms include reduced airflow, ice buildup on the coils, and the system shutting off intermittently.
+Symptoms include ice buildup on the coils, reduced airflow, and poor cooling performance.

-Should I try to fix a frozen HVAC system myself?
+How can I fix a frozen HVAC system?

-You can try simple DIY troubleshooting and maintenance, but if the problem persists, it's best to call a professional HVAC technician.
+You can try checking and replacing the air filter, cleaning the coils, and ensuring the refrigerant level is correct.
+But if the issue persists, it's best to call a professional HVAC technician.

 Connect with certified professionals in your area